Tygo-van-den-Hurk-school/TUe-5XWF0-CBL-Wireless-Energy-Transfer/notes/design/Maximum-power-point-tracking.md

     return power;
 }

-/** Represents the current duty cycle that boost converter is running on. */ float currentDutyCycle = INITIAL_DUTY_CYCLE;
+/** @brief Represents the current duty cycle that boost converter is running on. */ float currentDutyCycle = INITIAL_DUTY_CYCLE;

-/** Represents the step size of the duty cycle that boost converter is changing with. */ float stepSize = DUTY_CYCLE_STEP_SIZE;
+/** @brief Represents the step size of the duty cycle that boost converter is changing with. */ float stepSize = DUTY_CYCLE_STEP_SIZE;

 /**
- * Updates the MPPT to the better duty cycle.
+ * @brief Updates the MPPT to the better duty cycle.
  */
 void maintain_MPPT() {